 I'm a journalist, editor and project manager based in New York City.

-I’m the editor of Nexus Media News, a nonprofit news service covering stories about climate change.
+I’m an editor with the Guardian, where I lead two key environmental series: America’s Dirty Divide and Big Oil Uncovered.
+Before that, I was the editor of Nexus Media News, a nonprofit news service focussed on climate change and environmental justice.
 Previously, I was the editor of the Guardian’s Lost on the Frontline, a joint investigation with KHN on US healthcare workers lost to Covid-19.
 My colleagues and I won NIHCM’s 2021 Digital Media Award and the News Leaders Association’s Batten Medal for our coverage of the pandemic.

-My writing has also appeared in the New York Times, NPR, and Marketplace, among other outlets, and I have reported from Brazil, Argentina, Cuba, and my home state of Wisconsin.
+My writing has also appeared in the New York Times, NPR, the Guardian, Fast Company, Teen Vogue, and Marketplace, among other outlets, and I have reported from Brazil, Argentina, Cuba, and my home state of Wisconsin.

 I previously worked as an editor at the Brennan Center for Justice, where I helped to manage a website redesign; I was executive editor of Explore Parts Unknown, the online component of Anthony Bourdain’s CNN program; I covered global health and Latin American politics for CFR.org, the journalism arm of the Council on Foreign Relations; and I was an editor at Americas Quarterly.
 I won an Emmy and a Webby for my work on CFR’s Deforestation in the Amazon interactive.